timothywcrane/RTFM/README.md

 * This script is NOT optimized in any way for performance.
 * This script is meant to be a "hammer" on purpose.
-* It does what is says and has minimal requirements.
+* It does what it says and has minimal requirements.
 * The debug flag has been used by default to provide a poor man's progress bar.
 * No PDF formatting flags have been used to be viewer agnostic.
 * The headers between commands are "in your opinion" ugly because they are meant to functional, not fashionable.